 In this role, the best-paying skill appears to be Operations Management; individuals who claim it among their capabilities enjoy a higher median salary of $70K per year.
 Project Management is considered a run-of-the-mill skill; approximately one in six of Vanderbilt Medical Center's people use it regularly.
 Other top skills include Data Analysis, Microsoft Excel, and Microsoft Office.

 Benefits and Perks

-One in three workers — the minority — enjoy both paid vacation and paid sick time.
+Benefits packages do tend to lack paid time off; Vanderbilt Medical Center gives paid vacation days to one in four survey participants and sick leave to 18 percent.
 Workers who save for retirement get lots of help because the company offers a number of savings programs including a 403(b) plan and a 401(k) plan.
-At Vanderbilt Medical Center, a fair number of employees have health insurance, and a solid majority of survey participants have dental coverage.
-Vanderbilt Medical Center folks also make good use of a casual working environment, tuition reimbursement, and life insurance.
+At Vanderbilt Medical Center, a strong majority of employees have health insurance, and a solid majority of survey participants have dental coverage.
+Employees can also look forward to tuition reimbursement, a casual working environment, and life insurance.